stephdavid/english-words/README.md

 * Populated the definition and translation sections
 * Added local Storage (set and get and clear)
 * word -- mot -- palabra -- Wort -- λέξη(lexi) - New title and branding
 * change the name of the GitHub repo?
-Not really needed.
+Not really needed
-* Added new photos (France, Spain, Germany and Greece) to the carousel.
+* Added new photos (France, Spain, Germany and Greece) to the carousel
+* Work to make the page responsive using Bootstrap breakpoints and an @media query
+* Redesigned the hero background collage include France etc.
+* Renamed the PopulateSearchHistory function to GetSearchHistory which is called once the page loads using an event listener.
+* Made the previous search list items interactive, by using an click event.
 ---

 ### References